 Before purchasing a DCS instance, identify your requirements and complete the following preparations:

 - Decide on the required cache engine.

 Choose a cache engine based on service requirements.
 The cache engine cannot be changed once the instance is created.

-- Decide on the required cache engine edition and version.
+- Decide on the required cache engine version.

 Perform this step if you choose Redis as the cache engine.

 DCS for Redis 3.0 is no longer provided.
 You can use DCS for Redis 4.0, 5.0, or 6.0 instead.

 Different Redis versions have different features.
 For details, see Comparing DCS Redis Versions.

 DCS provides single-node, master/standby, Proxy Cluster, and Redis Cluster types of instances.
 For details about the instance architectures, see DCS Instance Types.